deanFL0/batch-renamer/README.md

 2. Using the application:
    - Click "Browse" to select a directory containing images
    - Choose whether to use directory names or a custom prefix
+   - Configure numbering options:
      - Enable "Use leading zeros" if you want numbers like 001, 002, etc.
+     - Set the width of numbers (1-10 digits)
      - Set a starting number if needed
+     - Choose whether to continue numbering across folders
+   - Select sorting options:
+     - Sort by: Name, Creation Date, or Modified Date
+     - Sort direction: Ascending or Descending
    - Click "Rename" to process the files

 ### Example